A deliciously saucy and fragrant Cuban-style shrimp creole recipe (Camarones Enchilados) served over white rice. A simple 30-minute meal!

 In 1975, my mom bought a Cuban paperback cookbook.
 She had only been living in Miami for less than 5 years and didn’t even have a car!
 She had walked to a nearby pharmacy and picked up this little gem.

-This cookbook had a BUNCH of recipes from her childhood and our Cuban heritage.
+This cookbook had a BUNCH of Cuban recipes including Arroz Con Pollo, Camarones al Ajillo (Garlic Shrimp Recipe), and Arroz Con Camarones (Yellow Rice with Shrimp).
 We’re talking vintage here.
-This book is now in SHREDS.
-I now have the cookbook taped up in my kitchen!
+This book is now in SHREDS and I have the cookbook taped up in my kitchen.
 Here’s a photo of what it looks like today.

-Every year for Easter Sunday, while other families are making ham and deviled eggs, my mom makes camarones enchilados.
-She makes this shrimp recipe every year with white rice.
+Every year for Easter Sunday, while other families make baked ham and deviled eggs, my Cuban family serves camarones enchilados.
+Mami makes this shrimp recipe every year with white rice.
 It has become an annual tradition!

-Camarones enchilados is loosely translated to spicy shrimp however this recipe is not spicy in spite of its “spicy appearance”.
-There are several variations of camarones enchilados and different names for it too – deviled shrimp, shrimp creole, camarones a la diabla.
+Camarones enchilados is loosely translated to spicy shrimp however this recipe is not very spicy despite its “spicy appearance”.
+We add a dash of hot sauce but it’s up to you how spicy you want it.
+There are several variations of camarones enchilados and different names for them too – deviled shrimp, shrimp creole, camarones a la diabla.

 Bottom line: This is my Cuban mom’s shrimp creole recipe and I know it will become your favorite shrimp recipe!